Multi-Channel Cross Modal Detection of Synthetic Face Images: Experimental Setup

 \subsection{Models}

 In this paper the performance of the proposed architecture using CMFL is compared to several related models trained using BCE.
 Specifically, the following models are evaluated:

 \begin{description} \item[Dual-channel CMFL] This approach is based on the proposed architecture and CMFL loss function described in section~\ref{sec:proposed_approach}.
-Following~\cite{George-CMFLForRGBDFaceAntiSpoofing-CVPR-2021}, we set $\gamma = 3$ (equation \ref{eq:cmfl}) and $\lambda=0.5$ (equation \ref{eq:aux_cmfl}). \item[Dual-channel BCE] This approach has the same architecture as proposed in section~\ref{sec:proposed_approach}, \ie it has a separate RGB and DFT network branch, however the entire network is supervised using only the BCE loss. \item[One-channel RGB] This approach corresponds to the single-channel equivalent of the proposed network architecture based on only an RGB input image and where the entire network is supervised by BCE. \item[One-channel DFT] This approach is similar to the \textit{One-channel RGB} approach but operates on the computed frequency spectra of the aligned input face image instead of on the RGB image. \item[Fusion (RGB + DFT)] In this model, we perform a score level fusion by computing the average between the output scores of the RGB and DFT single-channel networks. \end{description}
+Following~\cite{George-CMFLForRGBDFaceAntiSpoofing-CVPR-2021}, we set $\gamma = 3$ (equation \ref{eq:cmfl}) and $\lambda=0.5$ (equation \ref{eq:aux_cmfl}). \item[Dual-channel BCE] This approach has the same architecture as proposed in section~\ref{sec:proposed_approach}, \ie it has a separate RGB and DFT network branch, however the entire network is supervised using only the BCE loss by using the output from the joint architecture head. \item[One-channel RGB] This approach corresponds to the single-channel equivalent of the proposed network architecture based on only an RGB input image and where the entire network is supervised by BCE. \item[One-channel DFT] This approach is similar to the \textit{One-channel RGB} approach but operates on the computed frequency spectra of the aligned input face image instead of on the RGB image. \item[Fusion (RGB + DFT)] In this model, we perform a score level fusion by computing the average between the output scores of the RGB and DFT single-channel networks. \end{description}